Tehelné pole (1939): Football

 Plans were made to demolish the stadium and replace it with a new one.
 The new stadium was planned to have a capacity of around 35,000 and cost around €80 million.
 The need for a new stadium stemmed from UEFA rules requiring international matches to be played in stadiums of certain standards from 2008, however, Slovakia lacked these stadiums.
 In July 2009, the Slovak government decided to support the construction of a new stadium.
 The demolition works were planned for March–April 2010 and the new stadium was planned to open in December 2017.
 Its capacity was planned to be 22,000 spectators with a possible enlargement to 30,000.

 The stadium was permanently closed in 2009, and its destruction, carried out very late, began in July 2013.
 The new stadium opened in 2019.

 Lido

-A lido (swimming pool) with the same name was built near the football stadium in 1939.
+A lido with the same name was built near the football stadium in 1939.
 It survives to the present day and currently has three swimming pools of varying size, with additional services.